Technical Information (MGB 10)

 83mm (3.268" - 1924cc) and 83.5mm (3.288" - 1948cc).
 JE custom

 forged pistons.
-However, .010" .020" .030" .040" & .060" may be purchased
+However, .010" .020" .030" .040" & .060" may

 in the same manner.
 This may be beneficial to prospective MGB engine